xukai92/TensorUniboard.jl/README.md

 # TensorUniboard: run TensorBoard in your terminal

-This package uses UnicodePlots.jl to run TensorBoard in yout terminal.
+This package uses UnicodePlots.jl to plot logs from TensorFlow in yout terminal.

 ## Requirements